Golf Power SwingFan

-The Power Swing Fan has two primary sizes men’s and ladies (junior available too) with the ladies fins being a little narrower.
-The ladies model is suitable for anyone over 5 feet tall and provides is used by some men who want more speed training than strength training.
+Our golf swing fan has two primary sizes, men’s and ladies (junior available, too), with the ladies' fins being a little narrower.
+The ladies' model is suitable for anyone over 5 feet tall and is used by some men who want more speed training than strength training.
 Men's and women's replacement fins can be purchased in sets of four.

 Two additional notes that are relevant to your training.
-Although the primary function of the Fan is to build golf specific muscles, you can swing it on 'non-training' days just to retain the swing sequence (hips, torso, shoulders, arms, hands, club) without fatiguing yourself.
-While you wouldn't want to swing it 100 times before playing, it would be fine to swing it at 50-60% effort just to get the feeling of engaging your core and maintaing a smooth swing tempo.
+Although the primary function of the Golf Fan is to build golf-specific muscles, you can swing it on 'non-training' days just to retain the swing sequence (hips, torso, shoulders, arms, hands, club) without fatiguing yourself.
+While you wouldn't want to swing it 100 times before playing, it would be fine to swing it at 50-60% effort just to get the feeling of engaging your core while maintaining a smooth swing tempo.

 If you're going for max speed, combine your Power SwingFan workout with swinging a raw shaft (E.g. 45" steel or graphite driver shaft), or better yet, use a 48" alignment rod (aka driveway marker).
 If you wrap some sports tape like a tennis grip around one end and put about 1 oz. of lead tape on the bottom of it where the clubhead would normally be, you'll get a great feeling of loading with a pronounced whip through impact.
 If your driver speed is normally 100 mph, you could perhaps swing the alignment rod at 135 mph.
 The principle behind this is that you're teaching your body to do something it has never done ... that is, swing at 135 mph.
 When you go back to your driver, it is typical to find a short-term 5-6 mph gain in club head speed, so you'd now be swinging at 105 mph.